oysteinvolden/Real-time-sensor-encryption/README.md

 - add simple talker/listener example for video and point cloud without encryption and authentication for comparison of latency

-- add AES CFB for point cloud

 - add HC-128-HMAC for video

 - Add Sosemanuk for video and point cloud

-- Control signals?
+- Control signals: AES CFB ?

 - Add documentation for nvidia setup and network/communication aspects.